jozefizso/COMShimWizard/README.md

 # COM Shim Wizards

-> COM Shim Wizard for Visual Studio 2008
+> COM Shim Wizard for Visual Studio 2010

+Includes sample projects for Microsoft Office 2007 in Visual Studio 2008 and 2010.

 ## License